carlosbg1991/RFID_Matlab_receiver/README.md

 ./install_peakFinder.sh
 ```

-The input IQ samples can either be generated using SDR or be downloaded from the dataset in [2].
-To download and configure a sample dataset, please run the script below.
+The main input of the passive receiver are the IQ samples from the reader-tag interaction.
+One way to generate a pre-recording is to use SDR's and run the GNURadio reader application in [2].
+The second way is to use pre-recorded IQ samples that the same authors provide in their repository.
+To download and configure the sample dataset, please run the script below.
 The script creates the directories *misc/data* and stores the sample dataset *file_test_source*.

 ```Bash
 ./conf_dataset.sh